 - 12th at the European Championship of Aarhus in 1979 with Débarras

-Patrick Le Rolland remains one of the rare riders in the world to have get the mark of 10/10 “in position”, during an International Horse Dressage contest.
+Patrick Le Rolland remains one of the rare riders in the world to have get the mark of 10/10 “in position”, during an International Horse Dressage competition.

 After numerous victories and through an atypical route, PLR became the contemporary rider of exception who managed to marry the elegance and the lightness of Equitation with performances at the highest level of competition.

 World wide acknowledged by his peers and considered as the most talented French dressage specialist, Patrick Le Rolland was named very first national coach of this speciality in 1981:

 - Los Angeles Olympic Games in 1984